 “Workampers are adventurous individuals, couples and families who have chosen a wonderful lifestyle that combines ANY kind of part-time or full-time work with RV camping,” explains Workamper News, a website dedicated to people who make money from the road.

-Are you ready to hit the road and make money from your RV?
+Are you ready to hit the road and make money while living in an RV?

-Many campers get seasonal jobs working in campgrounds or parks, Workamper editor Steve Anderson explains in a CBS News article.
-He notes businesses are also common: “We have literally hundreds of members running businesses out of their RVs and living in multiple places every year.”
+He notes businesses are also common.
+“We have literally hundreds of members running businesses out of their RVs and living in multiple places every year.”